-Steve considers historic Waltham, Massachusetts his home, though he spends part of his year working with clients in the Los Angeles area.
-Although he was born and raised in New York, he’s been rooting for the Red Sox since he moved to Boston in 1991 — despite objections from his family, who remain horrified.
+Steve resides in Marlborough, Massachusetts, though he spends part of his year working with clients in the Los Angeles area.
+Although he was born and raised in Queens, New York, he’s been rooting for the Red Sox since he moved to Boston in 1991 — despite objections from his family, who remain horrified.
 He’s since been published on redsox.com and mlb.com.
 He has also seen a small measure of success with photography.
-His photos have been featured in political campaigns, nonprofit organization marketing collateral, and this short film on the architecture of Fenway Park.
+His photos have been featured in political campaigns, nonprofit organization marketing collateral, and a short film on the architecture of Fenway Park.

-Steve’s dog, Garp, a four-year-old dachshund/terrier mix, is the official mascot of Tannuzzo Copywriting.
+Steve’s dog, Garp, a five-year-old dachshund/terrier mix, is the official mascot of Tannuzzo Copywriting.
 His tail never stops wagging.
 You may not have met him yet, but he likes you already.